objcio/articles/2014-09-10-power-of-swift.md

 I think one really big win of Swift is type-safety.
 As we have seen with the optionals, we can move certain checks from run-time to compile-time, by using types in a smart way.
 Another example is how arrays work in Swift: an array is generic, and it can only hold elements of the same type.
 It's not possible to add an integer to an array of strings, eliminating an entire class of bugs.
 (Note that if you want an array of either strings or integers, you can use the `Either` type above).

-TODO <florian>: Ahhh, that would have made a lot of sense above as a motivation what the Either thing is for :-)

 Suppose, again, that we are extending our currency converter, to be a general unit converter.
 If we would use `Double` to represent the amounts, it can get a bit confusing.
 For example, `100.0` might mean a hundred dollars, a hundred kilograms, or anything else that's a hundred.
 What we can do is let the type-system help us by creating different types for different physical quantities.
 For example, we can define a type that describes money:

 ```swift